-Existing and proposed parks that are to serve the entire plan area should be improved as follows:
+Existing and proposed parks that are to serve the entire Plan area should be improved as follows:

-- Long Branch Local Park - Improve views into the park from surrounding neighborhoods by removing non-native invasive vegetation along the park's perimeter. - Improve pedestrian connections between ballfields and Long Branch Bridge and trail along west side of recreation center. - Create a Heart Smart Trail using the existing loop trail around the ballfield. - Add local art and cultural amenities
+- Long Branch Local Park - Improve views into the park from surrounding neighborhoods by removing non-native invasive vegetation along the park's perimeter. - Improve pedestrian connections between ball fields and Long Branch Bridge and trail along west side of recreation center.

-- As part of life-cycle upgrades and replacement during the life of the Plan, consider relocating the Long Branch Pool and Recreation Center outside the stream buffer and closer to the library the area of highest density and a future nearby Purple Line station. - Resolve vehicular access issues to the Long Branch Pool and Recreation Center in light of proposed traffic restrictions along Piney Branch Road associated with the Purple Line. - The following additional options should be explored by the Maryland Transit Administration (MTA) as a means to accommodate full turning movements into and from the Pool and Recreation Center: - Realigning the driveway to the Long Branch Local Park with the planned extension of Glenville Road. - Adding a left turn lane on Piney Branch Road upon the redevelopment of 8700 Barron street and/or utilizing the proposed multimodal (vehicular, bicycle and pedestrian) bridge at Domer Avenue over Long Branch Stream Valley Park. - New Hampshire Estates Neighborhood Park - As part of or immediately following the approval of the Purple Line alignment, design and renovate the park with space for community gatherings and a variety of urban recreation such as pickup soccer, futsal, frisbee, etc. - Explore educational programming of the park with Montgomery County Public Schools (MCPS) and improve the functional and spatial relationship with New Hampshire Estates Elementary School. - Pursue a land swap with MTA to mitigate loss of park frontage due to Purple Line construction, as well as from the County, to accommodate the proposed extension of Gilbert Street. - Ensure that the extension of Gilbert Street includes on-street parking to help serve the park. - Support extending Gilbert Street through the park to help improve traffic circulation in the Plan area, replace lost parking attributed to the Purple Line along University Boulevard, and improve access to the adjacent property.
-The builder of Gilbert Street Extended should contribute to the facility planning, detailed design, and construction of the park. - Divest remnant parkland on the north side of Gilbert Street extended that results from extending the road. - Recommend the County purchase the remnant parkland as part of the right-of-way for the new road. - Through land exchanges, expand the park to include the County-owned property to the south, to improve land use synergy with the adjacent school and create the potential for a full-size adult rectangular field. - Additionally, as a part of the proposed expansion of the New Hampshire Estates Neighborhood Park, the Plan proposes relocating the use and service currently provided at 734 University Boulevard East to Site #2 (Piney Branch Neighborhood Village) upon development of the new meighborhood service center. - This new center should be developed under the CR Zone's incentive density provision to provide social, educational, and naturalization services including but not limited to legal services, vocational training, employment placement, health education, and community outreach. - This park redesign and expansion that includes COunty propoerty should not be pursued until after the neighborhood service center is built and operating. - Ensure the proposed access road includes on-street parking to help serve the park. - Time park redesign and construction in a way that ensures a neighborhood center is available and operational to serve community needs and does not create a gap in services.
+- Create a Heart Smart Trail using the existing loop trail around the ballfield. - Add local art and cultural amenities. - Resolve vehicular access issues to the Long Branch Pool and Recreation Center in light of proposed traffic restrictions along Piney Branch Road associated with the Purple Line.

+The following additional options should be explored by the Maryland Transit Administration (MTA) as a means to accommodate full turning movements into and from the Pool and Recreation Center:

+- Realigning the driveway to the Long Branch Local Park across from Barron Street. - Adding a left turn lane on Piney Branch Road upon the redevelopment of 8700 Barron Street. - New Hampshire Estates Neighborhood Park - As part of or immediately following the approval of the Purple Line alignment, design and renovate the park with space for community gatherings and a variety of urban recreation such as pickup soccer, futsal, frisbee, etc. - Explore educational programming of the park with Montgomery County Public Schools (MCPS) and improve the functional and spatial relationship with New Hampshire Estates Elementary School. - Pursue a land swap with MTA to mitigate loss of park frontage due to Purple Line construction, as well as from the County, to accommodate the proposed extension of Gilbert Street. - Ensure that the extension of Gilbert Street includes on-street parking to help serve the park. - Support extending Gilbert Street through the park to help improve traffic circulation in the Plan area, replace lost parking attributed to the Purple Line along University Boulevard, and improve access to the adjacent property.
+The builder of the Gilbert Street extension should contribute to the facility planning, detailed design, and construction of the park. - Divest remnant parkland on the north side of the Gilbert Street extension that results from extending the road. - Recommend the County purchase the remnant parkland as part of the right-of-way for the new road. - Through land exchanges, expand the park to include the County-owned property to the south, to improve land use synergy with the adjacent school and create the potential for a full-size adult rectangular field. - Additionally, as a part of the proposed expansion of the New Hampshire Estates Neighborhood Park, the Plan proposes relocating the use and service currently provided at 734 University Boulevard East to Site #5 (Piney Branch Neighborhood Village) upon development of the new neighborhood service center. - This new center should be developed under the CR Zone's incentive density provision to provide social, educational, and naturalization services including but not limited to legal services, vocational training, employment placement, health education, and community outreach. - This park redesign and expansion that includes County property should not be pursued until after the neighborhood service center is built and operating. - Ensure the proposed access road includes on-street parking to help serve the park. - Time park redesign and construction in a way that ensures a neighborhood center is available and operational to serve community needs and does not create a gap in services.